-- increase your understanding of how drinking too much alcohol affects your health; and - to give practical guidance and tips to safely cut down alcohol intake.
+- increase your understanding of how drinking too much alcohol affects your health; and - to give practical guidance and tips to safely cut down how much alcohol you drink.

 Please take the time to read through this leaflet.
 Contact our specialist Alcohol Substance Misuse team if you have any questions or would like further support to reduce your drinking.